Real-time streaming in Power BI

 On the Add a tile page, select Custom Streaming Data, and then select Next.

-On the Add a custom streaming data tile page, you can select an existing dataset, or select Manage datasets to import your streaming dataset if you already created one.
-If you don't have streaming data set up yet, select Add streaming dataset to get started.
+On the Add a custom streaming data tile page, you can select an existing semantic model, or select Manage semantic models to import your streaming semantic model if you already created one.
+If you don't have streaming data set up yet, select Add streaming semantic model to get started.

-On the New streaming dataset page, select API, Azure Stream, or PubNub, and then select Next.
+On the New streaming semantic model page, select API, Azure Stream, or PubNub, and then select Next.

 There are three ways to create a real-time streaming data feed that Power BI can consume and visualize: